 Permit to Operate

-Before operating a construction or labor camp, the operator must apply for a permit to operate, submit sufficient plans for review by the Health Division (DBPH) and pay the required fees.
-Within a reasonable period after receipt of an application for a permit to operate a labor camp, plans of the labor camp and the required fees, the Health Division shall review the application and plans submitted for accuracy and completeness.
-Upon receipt of an application that it determines to be complete, the Health Division (DBPH) shall conduct an inspection to determine whether the facility complies with NAC 444.550 to 444.566, inclusive.
+Before operating a construction or labor camp, the operator must apply for a permit, submit a sufficient plan for review by the Health Division (DBPH) and pay the required fees.
+Within a reasonable period, after receipt of an application for a permit to operate a labor camp, plans of the labor camp and the required fees, the Health Division shall review the application and plans submitted for accuracy and completeness.
+Upon receipt of an application that is determined to be complete, the Health Division (DBPH) shall conduct an inspection to determine whether the facility complies with NAC 444.550 to 444.566, inclusive.

 All persons intending to operate a Construction and Labor Camp must submit a Supplemental Application.
 This application collects information specific to the facility type.

 Checklist: Documentation Requirements